-Vilven was, she had survived the past two days licking algae and other vegetation off of rocks.
-What this…Tigron? had cooking seemed much more appealing.
+Vilven was, she had survived the past two days licking algae and other vegetation off of rocks, aside from the pastries Wiendle had given her.
+What this…Tigron, had cooking seemed much more appealing.

 Vilven swam toward the fire.
 Her stomach winning the fight, forcing her to trust this stranger.
-She surfaced the water, walking toward him, using her magic to make her dry.
+She surfaced the water, walking toward him, using her magic to make herself dry.

 Her frame and face became visible to him for the first time in the swaying light of the fire.
 As he looked up at her, the Tigron’s eyes widened.
 He was struck by her uniqueness, and yes, her beauty.
 He had never seen anyone that looked like her before, and it stunned him for a moment.